FlyingDutchmanGames/battle_box/docs/index.md

-# Botskreig Documentation
+# Botskrieg Documentation

-## What is Botskreig?
+## What is Botskrieg?

-Botskreig is a platform for building, debugging, and fighting bots against other users in real time.
+Botskrieg is a platform for building, debugging, and fighting bots against other users in real time.

-Botskreig is written in [Elixir](https://elixir-lang.org/) on top of the `BattleBox` multiplayer game engine.
+Botskrieg is written in [Elixir](https://elixir-lang.org/) on top of the `BattleBox` multiplayer game engine.

 ## Getting Started

 ### Making an account

-Botskreig uses Github Login.
-Visit `https://botskreig.com/login` to get login to Botskreig with Github!
-Botskreig only requires public permissions and we'll never email you (we don't even get your email address from GitHub!)
+Botskrieg uses Github Login.
+Visit `https://botskrieg.com/login` to get login to Botskrieg with Github!
+Botskrieg only requires public permissions and we'll never email you (we don't even get your email address from GitHub!)

 ### Creating a Bot

-Create a bot by going to `https://botskreig.com/bots/new`.
+Create a bot by going to `https://botskrieg.com/bots/new`.
 Make sure to save the token somewhere locally

 ### Connecting to the server

-### Botskreig wire protocol
+### Botskrieg wire protocol

 ## Games